Learning to See Through a Baby's Eyes: Early Visual Diets Enable Robust Visual Intelligence in Humans and Machines: Discussion

 \section{Discussion}

 We present CATDiet, a progressive visual diet for SSL that simulates infant vision through staged constraints on color, acuity, and temporal continuity.
 Across ten comprehensive benchmarks, CATDiet enhances robustness in object recognition and exhibits biologically aligned developmental patterns, including neural plasticity changes, early emergence of depth perception, and infant-like hesitation in the visual cliff paradigm.
 Building on these insights, CombDiet integrates these developmental principles with standard SSL training, achieving superior in-domain and out-of-domain performance on object recognition and depth-order classification tasks.
 Our work provides an initial step toward modeling the progressive structure of early visual experience and offers a framework for scaffolding robust visual representations in machines.
-Future work could extend this approach by incorporating biologically inspired mechanisms—such as recurrent connections—to better capture how humans internalize experience and form robust visual representations.
+Further discussions on our work limitations and future works are presented in \textbf{\cref{sec:suppdiscussion}}.